 Some shots from the beautiful countryside of Ulster

-Have you heard of this legend before?
+Have you heard of the legend of Giant’s Causeway before?
 Have you been to the Giant’s Causeway?
 Share your thoughts in the comments section below…

 Like this?
 Pin it!